 ABE and ESL learners who are enrolled in Basic Studies classes are eligible for two hours of tutoring per week for two quarters.
 Sometimes those two hours are on one day.
 However, it is usually best when a tutor can meet with the learner for a one-hour session on two different days.

 4. What would I do as a tutor?

-There are three primary ways that tutors can provide help: first, working in a one-to-one or small group situation; second, working as a classroom aide to a teacher in the classroom or in the ESL Lab; or third, participating in one of two Talk Time conversation sessions with ESL learners.
-Talk Time sessions are informal discussion groups that are focused on a particular topic.
+There are two primary ways that tutors can provide help: first, working in a one-to-one or small group situation; second, working as a classroom aide to a teacher in the classroom or in the ESL Lab.

 5. What is the time commitment involved?

 We ask that tutors commit to a minimum of two hours per week preferably for two quarters (6 months).